My Recovery Process After Having a Pulmonary Embolism

 - Get a heart rate monitor watch and a pedometer to help you pace yourself, stay in a safe exercise range, and chart your progress.

-Some areas have rehabilitation based sports facilities available.
-These places are staffed with medical personal as well as trainers.
-If a person is severely impacted with significant heart and lung damage, medical sports rehabilitation may be for you.
-Ask you doctor if there are any medically oriented gym facilities in your area.
+Some areas have rehabilitation-centered sports facilities available.
+These places are staffed with medical personnel as well as trainers.
+If a person is severely impacted by significant heart and lung damage, medical sports rehabilitation may be for you.
+Ask your doctor if there are any rehabilitation gym facilities in your area.

 Returning to Work

 A full work day is a lot different from a day in the hospital or even a day at home.
 A full work day means no time for rest or naps.
 It may also mean having to maintain the home and work on the same day.
-If work is a physical job, the need for endurance is even larger.
-How can patients prepare for these changes?
+If your work is physical, the need for endurance is even larger.
+How can you prepare for these changes?

 The best way to prepare for work is to work on all of the areas that are mentioned above.
-Another thing that is important is becoming informed about leave policies at work.
-Once the time to return to work approaches, the pulmonary embolism patient can approach his or her doctor about the best way to ease back in.
+Another thing that is important is being informed about your company's leave policies.
+Once the time to return approaches, you can approach your doctor about the best way to ease back in.

 Sex and Birth Control

 Sex is often nerve-wracking during pulmonary embolism recovery.
 Don't be afraid to consult your doctor.
 Patients will want to ask a doctor when sex is safe again.
 Once it is safe, survivors need to be patient with their own bodies.
-Endurance is often an issue in this area as it was in other life areas.
+Endurance is often an issue in this area, as it is in other life areas.
 Planning sex for a time when the patient has the energy to participate will help out a lot.
-Also, couples may want to modify their activities so that the pulmonary embolism survivor has the least amount of strain possible.
+Also, couples may want to modify their activities so that the patient has the least amount of strain possible.